roshnpl/NPL_Project/README.md

 multiplication.py file is used which will perform the multipication between two numbers in the range of 1 to 1000 and trying to establish it with the left pointer

 Khyati - Selection sort

+Performed Selection sort by training the NPI model on a dataset with arrays sorted from 0 to 1000.
 *Readme file inside folder